noahehall/theBookOfNoah/0current/zdevtools-required/git.md

 - high level
   - snapshots, not differences: other git systems (e.g. subversion) store data as a set of diffs, git stores data as snapshots
   - nearly every operation is local: many other git systems require network connecion, however git almost doesnt
-    - since you have the entire histoyr of the project on your local disk, most operations seem instantaneous
+    - since you have the entire history of the project on your local disk, most operations seem instantaneous
   - integrity: everything in git is checksummed before it is stored; and then only referred to by that checksum
     - i.e. its impossible to change the contents of a file/directory without git knowing about it